"In the middle of the road of my life I awoke in a dark wood, where the true way was wholly lost.” – Dante Alighieri

 I became a therapist so I could help others do the same.

 If you'd like to explore working together, the next step is to schedule a free 20 minute phone consultation to determine whether we are a good fit.
-It is super important to find a therapist that feels like the right person for you.
+It is important to find a therapist that feels like the right fit for you.

 Payment by Cash, Check, American Express, Discover, Master Card, VISA.